-Google has made it very clear that it takes action against low-value, automatically generated content.
+Google has made it very clear that it takes action against low-value, automatically generated or content.

-In a video for Google Webmasters, Matt Cutts (Google’s head of search spam) explicitly outlined how and why Google punishes poor, auto-generated content.
+In a video for Google Webmasters, Matt Cutts (Google’s head of search spam) explicitly outlined how and why Google punishes poor, automated content.

 The kind of content Google is targeting includes:

 - Text translated by an automated tool without human review or curation before publishing.

 - Text generated through automated processes, such as Markov chains.

 - Text generated using automated synonymizing or obfuscation techniques.